smerth/macos-setup/README.md

 cd ~/ && mv Downloads/macos-setup-main macos-setup
 ```
 Now you can cd into this repo locally to run scripts in terminal.

+### Install a Password Manager and MFA app

+Install and configure your chosen **password manager** and your **MFA app**, if you use one.

+Since you will be configuring apps, services and logging into websites you will want quick and easy access to all you passwords.
+It may be tedious but best to do this now.

 ### Install Developer Tools